OpenEnergyDashboard/DesignDocs/testing/testing.md

 1) Select the range indicated for "Cell range" for your test in the readings table (not the expected table).
 2) Copy the values selected.
 3) Open a new spreadsheet.
-4) Do a special paste starting in cell A2 by either doing Edit -> Special Paste -> Special Paste ... or control/command-shift-v.
+4) Do a special paste starting in cell A2 by either doing Edit -> Special Paste -> Special Paste ... or control/command-shift v.
 In the popup, click the Values Only button on the left because you don't want to get the formulas.
 Resizing the columns will likely make the values easier to see.
 The rows should now have the desired readings to input into the meter.
-5) Do a special paste by either doing Edit -> Special Paste -> Special Paste ... or control/command-shift-v.
-In the popup, click the Values Only button on the left because you don't want to get the formulas.
-6) Select all of columns B & C. Then do Format -> Cells ... or control/command 1.
+5) Select all of columns B & C. Then do Format -> Cells ... or control/command 1.
 In Category select date and then in Format select  1999-12-31 13:37:46.
 This formats the columns as dates in the canonical format.
 You may need to make the columns wider to see the values (esp. if you see ### instead of date/time).
-7) Go back to the readings.ods spreadsheet and select A4:C4.
+6) Go back to the readings.ods spreadsheet and select A4:C4.
 Copy these values for the header.
-8) Go back to the readings spreadsheet you are creating and paste starting in A1.
+7) Go back to the readings spreadsheet you are creating and paste starting in A1.
 You now have the header row for the CSV.
-9) Do File -> Save As ... or control/command-shift S. In File type: select Text CSV (.csv) and enter a file name for the row for the readings you are creating.
+8) Do File -> Save As ... or control/command-shift S. In File type: select Text CSV (.csv) and enter a file name for the row for the readings you are creating.
 Then click the Save button.

 ### Generating expected result from OED